Redocly/redocly-cli/docs/guides/response-contains-property.md

         - _links
 ```

-Next, we'll add more logic.
+Let's add more logic.

-We want to skip non-2XX messages, so we identify only the responses we don't want to skip, and use the `skip` predicate method.
+For example, skip non-2XX messages.
+To do this, you identify only the responses you don't want to skip, and use the `skip` predicate method.

-We also skip 204 messages, because those requests have no response content.
+It is good to skip 204 messages as well, because those requests have no response content.

 ```js
 skip: (_response, key) => {